 Full Hand and Wrist Description

 There are eight small carpal bones in the wrist that are firmly bound in two rows of four bones each.
 The mass that results from these bones is called the carpus.
-The carpus is rounded on its nearest surface, where it articulates with the radius and with the fibrocartilaginous disk on the ulnar side.
-The carpus is rounded convexly in the front, forming a canal (retinaculum) through which tendons, ligaments, and nerves extend to the palm.
+The carpus is rounded on its proximal end, where it articulates with the ulna and radius at the wrist.
+The carpus is slightly concave on the palmar side, forming a canal known as the carpal tunnel through which tendons, ligaments, and nerves extend into the palm.
 Its distal surface articulates with the metacarpal bones, which are joined to the carpus by the palmar carpometacarpal ligaments.